Astroua/SCIMES/docs/algorithm.rst

-Step-by-step description of the algorithm
+The concepts behind the algorithm
 =========================================
 This guide provides an intuitive description of the steps followed by ``SCIMES`` to identify structures within a dataset.